EGI-Federation/documentation/content/en/users/htc/_index.md

 accessible.
 In addition, nowadays, many researcher collaborations generate a big amount of data, and managing such big data is time consuming and error prone.

-EGI HTC not only provides the basic access to resources but also offers a set of high-level tools allowing users to manage a large amount of data in a collaborative, for example, there are authorization and access control tools that can be regulated by the research collaboration in a central manner and
+The EGI HTC not only provides the basic access to resources but also offers a set of high-level tools allowing users to manage a large amount of data in a collaborative, for example, there are authorization and access control tools that can be regulated by the research collaboration in a central manner and